 Back pain is one of the most common complaints of adults in the United States.
-Whether the pain is acute or chronic, most adults experience this at some point in life.
+Whether the pain is acute or chronic, most people experience this at some point in life.

 Because many causes of back pain are related to the natural aging and degeneration of the spine, the chance of developing pain increases over time.
 The continual bending, twisting and lifting involved in daily activities, such as playing golf, lifting boxes or keeping up with the kids, can cause the components of your back to wear down, leaving you susceptible to developing back pain.

-Back pain is a symptom of a spine condition, often degenerative in nature, that has altered the alignment or support of the spine and caused nerve compression.
-In some cases, back pain is accompanied by symptoms of pain in the extremities and limited mobility.
+Back pain related to a degenerative spine condition can also be accompanied by symptoms like shooting pains, tingling numbness and muscle weakness.
 By understanding the risks that lead to the development of a spine condition, you can make lifestyle changes that can possibly help prevent or postpone the onset of back pain.

 Risks for developing back pain